akshit876/lsr-be/SCANNER_PLC_INTEGRATION_README.md

 - Converts each chunk to a 16-bit register value
 - Writes to consecutive registers starting from 3000
 - Updates status register 2999 with the total number of registers used
-- Uses efficient bulk writing with `writeRegistersFull`
+- Uses efficient bulk writing with `writeRegisterFull`

 ### 5. Error Handling